 With the successful impeachment of Donald Trump by the United States House of Representatives, the embattled leader becomes the third president of the country to have faced such action and ended up impeached.

-He will now be tried by the chief justice of the American Supreme Court and the country’s Senate.
+Interestingly, he becomes the first president in history to be impeached twice, and he will now be tried by the chief justice of the American Supreme Court and the country’s Senate.

 Trump was impeached after an investigation that lasted for some time by the lawmakers, whose speaker, Nancy Pelosi, said the president gave them no other option than to approve the action against him.

 The president was said to have threatened to withhold a $400 million military aid to Ukraine as a way to get the country to do his bidding.
-The lawmakers describe this as abuse of power.
+The lawmakers described this as abuse of power.

 He was further accused of refusing to cooperate with the investigation by Congress.

 His second impeachment was because, according to the House, he made inciting statement that led to the attack on the Capitol Hill last week.

 2. Richard Nixon